-SERVER-APACHE -- Snort has detected traffic exploiting vulnerabilities in Apache servers.
+SERVER-WEBAPP -- Snort has detected traffic exploiting vulnerabilities in web based applications on servers.

 No public information